OSC/ood-documentation/source/reference/files/ood-portal-yml.rst

    for ``user_map_cmd`` above. match has precedence over cmd if they're both configured.

-   See the `documentation on lua patterns`_ for details.
+   Note that lua patterns are not regular expressions.
+So boolean OR matches like ``|`` for example are not supported.
+See the `documentation on lua patterns`_ for details more.

    You can test your configuration out in a lua shell like so:

    .. code-block:: lua